-Our engagement efforts will focus on educating customers on the benefits of smart grid, particularly in three areas:
+Our engagement efforts focus on educating customers on the benefits of smart grid, particularly in three areas:

 Providing customers with more information about their energy use to help them better manage their electricity bills.

 Making electric service more reliable and providing more timely information on power outage and restoration.